 On January 30, Clermont-Ferrand set sail for the 48th edition of its International Short Film Festival.
 An imaginary cruise edition, judging by the symbolism of the 2026 poster, designed by Lithuanian illustrator Karolis Strautniekas: an invitation to set sail and discover unknown worlds and unique stories.
-At each stage and in every theater, there are films for everyone, seasoned viewers and novices alike, that will get people talking, thinking, laughing, or crying.
+At each stage and in every theater, there were films for everyone, seasoned viewers and novices alike, that will get people talking, thinking, laughing, or crying.
 So many moments to share, reminding us that short films, the cradle of the 7th art, enjoy their finest hours of glory every year in Auvergne.

 - 51 in National Competition